PrimalNinja/projly/README.md

 Deleting an entity also removes its operations, the permissions for those operations (and their links to profiles), and its form layouts and their history.

 When a form layout is saved, its searchable fields are exposed as real columns and the values are copied out of `jsondata` into those columns for every existing row (in the background for extended entities).

+### Extended entities: schema changes on huge tables

+In MySQL, adding or dropping a column on a table with millions of rows takes hours.
+With regular schema changes that turns into weeks of waiting.

+Extended entities avoid this.
+The full record always lives in `jsondata` on the main table, and the searchable columns live in a separate **extension table**.
+To change the columns:

+1. Truncate the extension table.
+2. Recreate its skeleton with the new columns.
+On an empty table this is instant.
+3. Mark the rows as not yet exposed (`is_exposed`).
+4. A cron / batch job copies the values out of each row's `jsondata` into the extension table until every row is done.

+The main table is never altered, so the schema change itself takes seconds, not hours.
+This is the hybrid design referred to as *BigData architecture support* in the [comparison](#comparison): the JSON documents are the data, and the relational columns are a rebuildable index over them.

+Turn it on per entity with `ISEXTENDED` on the Entity form.

 ### Permissions by naming